danielsbraga/project-disaster-response/README.md

 ### Part 1: Related Classification
 - **Objective**: Determine if a given message is related to a disaster (binary classification: related or not related).
 - **Components**:
-  - `best_model_related.pkl`: A machine learning model that predicts if a message is related to a disaster.
+  - `model_related.pkl`: A machine learning model that predicts if a message is related to a disaster.
-  - `count_vectorizer_related.pkl`: A `CountVectorizer` that transforms text data into token counts.
-  - `tfidf_transformer_related.pkl`: A `TfidfTransformer` that converts the token counts into TF-IDF features.

 ### Part 2: Multi-Classification
 - **Objective**: If the message is related to a disaster, classify it into specific categories (multi-label classification).
 - **Components**:
-  - `best_model_multi.pkl`: A machine learning model that predicts the specific disaster-related categories for a message.
+  - `model_multi.pkl`: A machine learning model that predicts the specific disaster-related categories for a message.
-  - `count_vectorizer_multi.pkl`: A `CountVectorizer` that transforms text data into token counts.
-  - `tfidf_transformer_multi.pkl`: A `TfidfTransformer` that converts the token counts into TF-IDF features.

 ## Web Application
 The web application is built using Flask and provides the following functionalities: